JoseMiguel22/JoseMiguel22/README.md

     <h3 align="center">
 </div>

+I'm José Miguel Romero, I'm starting in the world of software development, learning JavaScript, TypeScript, React and Node.js.
+I want to grow and become a Full-Stack developer.
+I'm an adaptive person and committed to my work, a faithful believer in what you must work and strive for and never give up on what you want to obtain because "dreams are not expected, they are worked for"✨

 **JoseMiguel22/JoseMiguel22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.